3liz/lizmap-web-client/docker/README.md

 - Mount `/www/lizmap/lizmap-modules/` at a location on the host or a from a named volume.
-- Get the archive of the lizmap module and extract it in the `/www/lizmap/lizmap-module/` or Add the module configuration snippet in the appropriate snippets directory (see the module documentation for  the configuration files to modify)
+- Get the archive of the lizmap module and extract it in the `/www/lizmap/lizmap-module/` or Add the module configuration snippet in the appropriate snippets' directory (see the module documentation for  the configuration files to modify)
 - Follow module documentation on how to activate the module in lizmap.
 - Restart the container or run `php /www/lizmap/install/installer.php` from inside the container